4tkbytes/dropbear/README.md

 Depsite it looking like a dependency for `eucalyptus`, it can serve as a framework too.
 Looking through the `docs.rs` will you find related documentation onhow to use it and for rendering your own projects.

+The rhai reference for the eucalyptus editor is under the /docs folder of this repository, so take a look there.
+[Here is the entrance](https://github.com/4tkbytes/dropbear/blob/main/docs/README.md)

 ## Compability

 |            | Windows | macOS | Linux | Web | Android | iOS |